marrcandre/django-drf-tutorial/README.md

 You can now open the API in your browser at `http://127.0.0.1:8000/`, and view your new 'users' API.
 If you use the `Login` control in the top right corner you'll also be able to add, create and delete users from the system.

-# Documentation & Support

-Full documentation for the project is available at [https://www.django-rest-framework.org/][docs].

-For questions and support, use the [REST framework discussion group][group], or `#restframework` on libera.chat IRC.

-You may also want to [follow the author on Twitter][twitter].

 # Passo a passo do Django com Django Rest Framework

 ## Criar pasta